 Transferring from one college to another before graduating is neither all good nor is it all bad.
 It all depends on the reasons to transfer colleges.
 Students who transfer colleges choose to do so for several different reasons.
 While students who transfer for the right reasons go on to thrive and succeed in college and later, those who transfer for the wrong reasons find themselves struggling to cope.

 So how do you know if you are transferring for the right or wrong reasons?
 Your answers to these questions will help you understand your “why” and will guide you towards making a decision that is right for you.

 Why exactly do I want to transfer?

-This is one of the first questions you should ask yourself when you are considering transferring to another college.
-Unfortunately it is also the most difficult one to answer.
+This is one of the first reasons to transfer colleges and something you should ask yourself about.
+Unfortunately, it is also the most difficult one to answer.
 You will have to do some soul-searching and be very honest with yourself.

 - Are you unhappy with the faculty or the student cohort at your current school?

 - Do you find the location of your school boring with not much to do on the weekends?

 - Do you find yourself struggling to cope with the program and are you transferring to a program that is less challenging?

 - Or maybe the opposite—you are not challenged enough and would like to transfer to a program that is a little more demanding.

 Do not think of transferring simply because you feel restless, bored, or vaguely unhappy but not sure why.
 A new school may not necessarily offer you a solution to your problem.
 Changing schools is expensive and involves a lot of formalities.
 You should only consider it if you think it is the only solution.